The Wedding Liturgy

 Music For Your Wedding

-Weddings are a wonderful experience here at St. Hugo's.
-It gives us a chance to share in the celebration of your marriage to each other.
 In order to assist you, we have put together some guidelines to help with your planning.
-As always, we are available to answer any questions you may have...
+As always, we are available to answer any questions you may have.

-So first, please call St. Hugo's music department [248.644.5460] before planning your music.
-Please call at least two months before the wedding.
 As with all liturgies at St. Hugo of the Hills, the Church Music Office wants and needs to play an important role in the planning of the liturgical music for your wedding.
-The church organists, John Sittard or David Enos, who will be responsible for the organ music at your wedding, will be glad to assist you in meeting and filling out the liturgical music portion of the liturgy planning sheet.
-It is important to note that, due to the sacredness of the occasion and setting, music whose text does not reference God is not appropriate and therefore we cannot use it before, during or after your wedding.
+As noted above, due to the sacredness of the occasion and setting, music whose text is not sacred or liturgical is not appropriate and therefore it cannot be used before, during or after your wedding.
 (Standard classical instrumental music is usually exempt from this).

 Since sung prayer is of great importance in Catholic liturgy and because of the specialized training and knowledge of procedures required, a cantor from St. Hugo's will lead all sung liturgical music selections, in particular the Responsorial Psalm, Gospel Acclamation, parts of the Mass (when the liturgy is a Mass), as well as solo pieces appropriate to the occasion.
 If there is a friend or relative who would like to sing for the liturgy, they are most welcome to sing one or two selections during the liturgy.
 Rehearsal time is available one hour prior to the liturgy.
 In accordance with the Church's liturgical documents, pre-recorded music is not permitted.